Street Music (1981 film)

 Street Music is a 1981 film written and directed by San Francisco–based filmmaker Jenny Bowen.
 It represents one of Elizabeth Daily's earliest starring roles.

 Plot

 The film centers around a group of elderly residents of an old San Francisco hotel and are threatened with eviction when a developer wants to demolish the structure.
-Initially, they feel resigned to their fate, but a young desk clerk (Daily) gets involved and helps spearhead a resistance.
+Initially, they feel resigned to their fate, but a young desk clerk (Elizabeth Daily) gets involved and helps spearhead a resistance.